vicsz/cloud-lab/README.md

 ### 12.2 - Create a Simple Task to be executed every 5 seconds

-Our example will display the time every 5 seconds.
+Our example will display the time:

 ```java
 @Component